The Ultimate Guide To Dine Out Vancouver Festival 2020

 3.)
 Expand your list to try similar cuisines at different restaurants

 Unlike previous years, there won’t be any Aeroplan member early access at the restaurant list.

 And if all else fails, you can at least check out Street Food City.
 A collection of our city’s best food carts will gather outside the Vancouver Art Gallery.
 This family-friendly event is free to enter, but the prices for the food at the trucks vary.
 Remember to bundle up so you can fully enjoy this mid-winter picnic.

 Caveats to Dine Out

 Dine Out is a wonderful time to meet up with friends, try new restaurants or revisit your favourite spots.
 But it’s good to keep in mind that your experience during this festival is not a complete indication of the restaurant’s service and taste.

 The large influx of patrons is wonderful for the business side of things, but as you can imagine, it can get quite busy!
 Also, when chefs are cooking to a set menu, you won’t get to try all the amazing dishes they are capable of delivering.

 Think of it as a chance to experiment a bit and find places that you want to return to throughout the year.
 And as always, appreciate the experience of sharing good food and drink with friends and family.

 See You at Dine Out Vancouver!

 With these thoughts in mind, gather your fellow food and drink aficionados and start booking and strategizing now.
-January 18th is almost here!
-Let us know which Dine Out Vancouver restaurants or events you’re most excited about!
+January 17th is almost here!